HMAS Platypus (naval base): Current and future use

 The site was handed over to the Sydney Harbour Federation Trust (SHFT) on 23 July 2005, and is partially open to public.
 The SHFT has carried out extensive works on site since 2010 including remediation of ground contamination and buildings.
 The first stage of the remediation project included above ground works, demolition of the three storey Administration Building at the north of the site and part of the wharf, removal of hazardous materials, repairs to the seawall and remaining wharf.
 A large odour control enclosure, an emission control system and water treatment plant were constructed for the remediation works.
 Around 3,000 tonnes of tar–containing materials were excavated and removed by barge for off–site disposal.
 An additional 27,000 tonnes of material remained for on–site treatment and stabilisation.
 The remaining material was then used to backfill the excavated area and to create a mound capped with clean soil, forming the base for the public park at the northern end of the site.
 In May 2018 public access was provided to the foreshore areas and northern park via a new pedestrian walkway from Kesterton Park to the south, and a new staircase linking to Kiara Close at the north of the site.

 The Trust's board approved the Platypus Management Plan in December 2016 and the site is being remediated and refurbished to allow future public access.
-In August 2017 it was announced that the site will be opened to the public in mid-2018, to be known as Sub Base Platypus and "providing a range of facilities and venues for cultural performances, function areas, cafes and restaurants, as well as offices and commercial spaces.
-Sailing’s national sporting Australian Sailing is locating its office and training facility here early in 2020".
+In August 2017 it was announced that the site will be opened to the public in mid-2018, to be known as Sub Base Platypus and 'providing a range of facilities and venues for cultural performances, function areas, cafes and restaurants, as well as offices and commercial spaces.
+Sailing’s national sporting Australian Sailing is locating its office and training facility here early in 2020'.

 During 2016, parts of the site were used for the recording of the television series, season eleven of The Biggest Loser.

-On Friday 18 August 2017 a 50th Anniversary and Submariners Memorial dedication ceremony took place in the Northern Park, now known as Oberon Park.
-The official party included Minister for Defence Marise Payne and former Commanding Officers.
-The service dedicated a memorial that features a restored anchor from HMAS Oxley (S 57), sitting on a circular precast concrete plinth.
+On 18 August 2017 a 50th Anniversary and Submariners Memorial dedication ceremony took place in the Northern Park, now known as Oberon Park.
+The official party included Minister for Defence Marise Payne and former commanding officers.
+The service dedicated a memorial that features a restored anchor from HMAS Oxley, sitting on a circular precast concrete plinth.